-But it doesn’t take long for those plants to get unwieldy, and before you know it, you’re struggling to contain the vines without losing flowers or fruits.
+But it doesn’t take long for those plants to get unwieldy, and before you know it, you’re struggling to contain the vines without snapping the stems or losing flowers or fruits.

 Tomato roots spread rapidly, and it’s best to stake, cage, or trellis them early so you don’t risk driving the supports into their developing root systems.

 Other gardeners like to DIY their own supports out of hog wire (using it like a living fence for tomato vines to climb), or fashion their own burly cages out of rebar and concrete reinforcing mesh.
 Experiment with what works for you!

-The higher your supports are, the healthier your plants will be.
+The taller your supports are, the healthier your plants will be.
 Keeping the leaves off the ground discourages pests or diseases from taking hold, and air is better able to circulate around the plants when the vines have ample support.

 I hope these growing tips help you have the most successful tomato season ever!

 Do you have any other wisdom gleaned from growing your own tomatoes?
 Please share in the comments below!